clairemerot/physalia_adaptation_course/03_day3/04_outflank/README.md

-In which we run baypass and store its output to to do Genotype-environment analysis
+Folder to run the outflank outlier analysis